 It’s been a few years since the last one

 Finally, if you are fortunate enough to have had the kind of life where there’s been no visible issues with your roof, you’ve lived in your home for a while, and there’s been no significant risks of damage, it’s still a good idea to get a professional roof inspection every few years.
-If you have an asphalt shingle roof, the most common roof type in the United States, getting a professional inspection every 3 years is recommended, while a tile roof may be able to wait 4 or 5 years for an inspection.
+If you have an asphalt shingle roof, the most common roof type in Greater Cincinnati, getting a professional inspection every 3 years is recommended, while a tile roof may be able to wait 4 or 5 years for an inspection.

 So wonder no more!
 If you haven’t had your roof inspected in a while or you have some other reason for worrying about the state of your roof, give us a call today and schedule a full professional inspection!